NickyBleiel/discovery-icp/install.md

     If you do not have the Kubernetes command line tool set up, complete the steps in [Prepare the cloud environment](#install-icp).

-1. Get a certificate from your {{site.data.keyword.icpfull_notm}} cluster and install it to Docker or add the {cluster_CA_domain} as a Docker Daemon insecure registry.
+1. Get a certificate from your {{site.data.keyword.icpfull_notm}} cluster and install it to Docker or add the {cluster_CA_domain}/{deployment_name} as a Docker Daemon insecure registry.
 You must do one or the other for Docker to be able to pull from your {{site.data.keyword.icpfull_notm}} cluster.

     See [Specifying your own certificate authority (CA) for IBM Cloud Private services ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/installing/create_ca_cert.html)